 7.1 Centre malpractice

-It is the centre’s responsibility to inform its personnel and candidates affected of the implications of the sanctions.
+It is the teachers responsibility to inform their candidates affected of the implications of the sanctions.

 7.2 Candidate malpractice

 In cases of malpractice by candidates, it is the teachers responsibility to make candidates aware that their final results may be void if the case is proven and any certificates which have already been issued may be deemed to be invalid and will need to be returned to us.

 If an examiner is reported to be colluding with candidates the evidence will be passed to the Head of Exams and will be closely monitored.
 If collusion is corroborated then the examiner will be dismissed from the examining panel and the candidates in question will be re-examined.

 8. Reporting the outcome

 After an investigation, we will produce a draft report for the teacher/candidate to check for factual accuracy.
 Any subsequent amendments will be agreed between the teacher/candidate and us.